skrey/yellow-extensions/source/help/1-en/api-for-developers.md

     └── trash             = deleted files
 ```

 You can change everything in the file manager on your computer.
 The `content` folder contains the content files of the website.
 You can edit your website here.
 The `media` folder contains the media files of the website.
 You can store your images and files here.
 The `system` folder contains the system files of the website.
-You can change your settings here.
+You can change installed extensions and configuration files here.

 `system/extensions/yellow-system.ini` = [file with system settings](how-to-change-the-system#system-settings)
 `system/extensions/yellow-user.ini` = [file with user settings](how-to-change-the-system#user-settings)